tillitis/tkey-ssh-agent/README.md

 to run.

-There's a script called `runsign.sh` which runs `tkey-runapp` to load and start the signer app.
-It then runs `tkey-sign` which asks the app to sign a message and verifies it.
+There's a script called `runsign.sh` which runs `tkey-runapp` to load the signer app onto TKey and start it.
+The script then runs `tkey-sign` which communicates with the signer app to make it sign a message and then verifies the signature.
 You can use it like this:

 ```
 ./runsign.sh file-with-message
 ```

-The file with the message can currently be at most 4096 bytes long.
+The signer app can sign messages of up to 4096 bytes.
 If the `--port` flags needs to be used, you can pass it after the message argument.

 The host program `tkey-runapp` only loads and starts an app.
-You'll then have to switch to a different program that speaks your apps specific protocol.
+You'll then have to switch to a different program that speaks your app's specific protocol.
 For instance the `tkey-sign` program provided here.

-To run `tkey-runapp` you need to specify both the serial port (unless you're using the default `/dev/ttyACM0`) and the raw app binary that should be run.
-The port used below is just an example.
+To run `tkey-runapp` you need to pass it the raw app binary that should be run (and possibly `--port`, if the auto-detection is not sufficient).

 ```
-$ ./tkey-runapp --port /dev/pts/1 --file apps/signer/app.bin
+$ ./tkey-runapp apps/signer/app.bin
 ```

-While the app is being loaded, the LED on the USB stick will be steady white.
-The `tkey-runapp` also supports sending a User Supplied Secret (USS) to the firmware when loading the app.
+While the app is being loaded, the LED on the USB stick will be steady white. `tkey-runapp` also supports sending a User Supplied Secret (USS) to the firmware when loading the app.
 By adding the flag `--uss`, you will be asked to type a phrase which will be hashed to become the USS digest (the final newline is removed from the phrase